Akadama bonsai soil

 - Akadama soft quality, Single line brand: Japanese 上質, Jōshitsu.
 Structural stability for up to 3 years.
 Can be used for bonsai trees that are frequently repotted (deciduous trees with strong root growth like Fig tree bonsai, Chinese elm bonsai, Japanese maple bonsai, but also other plants such as flowers).

 - Akadama hard quality, Double line brand: Japanese 硬質, Kōshitsu.
 Is structurally stable for longer time (4-5 years).
 Akadama hard quality should be taken if the bonsai remains longer than 3 years without repotting in the bonsai pots.
-This is especially true for older bonsai as well as for many coniferous bonsai trees like pine tree bonsai, juniper bonsai.
+This is especially true for older bonsai.

 - Akadama extra hard quality, Triple line Brand: Japanese 赤玉土.
 The Akadama brand with the 3 lines is broken down from slightly deeper layers, heated at 250-300°C after processing and is therefore the longest structurally stable kind of Akadama.